 A key component of our CDB is bringing Civista Bank to our small business and corporate customers.
 Giving these customers greater access to our products and services assists them in growing their businesses.
 Each Treasury Management customer receives an annual mailing from Civista Bank that includes CDB training materials.
-In addition, Civista Bank annually puts on several Lunch & Learn training sessions at different locations to educate our customers regarding fraud and risk mitigation.
-Also, every new Treasury Management customer receives video training along with their CDB setup and our marketing department delivers ongoing training materials and product knowledge brochures thereafter.
+Also, every new Treasury Management customer receives video training along with their CDB setup and our marketing department delivers ongoing training materials and product knowledge brochures.
 These training sessions, training materials and product knowledge brochures have educated these customers on the safe use of the new system and the expansion of products and services available to them.
+In 2023, Civista Bank hosted 5 Lunch & Learn training sessions (one in each of Bank's operating regions) to educate our customers regarding NACHA, risk and fraud.
+Civista partnered with EPCOR to deliver this valuable information directly to our customers in each of those communities.